harshyatishmishra/Java-Interview/Java-HashMap.md

 case where we know that two objects of MyClass are equal if their importantField is equal but we do not override equals().

 #### Override only hashCode
+##### The purpose of this hash code is to determine the index position of the object in the hash table. hashCode () is defined in JDK's Object.java, which means that any class in Java includes a hashCode () function.
+It should also be noted that: The hashcode method of Object is a native method, that is, implemented in C or C ++.
+This method is usually used to convert the memory address of an object to an integer and then return it.

+##### Let's use "HashSet to check for duplicates" as an example to illustrate why hashCode is needed:

+##### When you add an object to a HashSet, the HashSet first calculates the hashcode value of the object to determine where the object is added, and also compares it with the hashcode values ​​of other objects that have already been added.
+If there is no matching hashcode, the HashSet assumes that the object is not duplicated. appear.
+However, if objects with the same hashcode value are found, the equals () method will be called to check whether the objects with the same hashcode are really the same.
+If the two are the same, the HashSet will not let its join operation succeed.
+If it is different, it will be re-hashed to another location.
+(Extracted from my second Java enlightenment "Head fist java").
+In this way, we have greatly reduced the number of equals, and accordingly greatly improved the execution speed.

 If you only override hashCode then when you call myMap.put(first,someValue) it takes first, calculates its hashCode and stores it in a given bucket.
 Then when you call myMap.put(second,someOtherValue) it should replace first with second as per the Map Documentation because they are equal (according to the business requirement).